-Coursework marking c Coursework assessment objectives Number of criteria Number of levels Total marks available Knowledge with understanding 1(a)-1(c) 3 3 9 Investigative skills and representation of (i) Observation and collection of evidence 2(a)-2(c) 3 3 9 evidence (ii) Organisation and representation of evidence 2(d)-2(f) 3 3 9 Analysis and interpretation of evidence 3(a)-3(g) 7 3 21 Evaluation and conclusions 4(a)-4(d) 4 3 12 Total marks 60
+Co Coursework marking criteria Coursework assessment objectives Number of criteria Number of levels Total marks available 1.
+Knowledge with understanding 1(a)-1(c) 3 3 9 2. skills and representation of evidence (i) Observation and collection of evidence 2(a)-2(c) 3 3 9 (ii) Organisation and representation of evidence 2(d)-2(f) 3 3 9 3.
+Analysis and interpretation of evidence 3(a)-3(g) 7 3 21 4.
+Evaluation and conclusions 4(a)-4(d) 4 3 12 Tota l marks 60

-The Coursework component represents 40% of the total marks for the course.
+The Coursework component represents 40 per cent of the total marks for the course.

-Candidates' marks for Paper 3 Coursework Investigation must be recorded on the Individual Candidate Record Card produced by Cambridge.
-These forms, and the instructions for completing them, may be downloaded from www.cie.org.uk/samples.
-The database will ask you for the syllabus code (i.e. 0471) and your Centre number, after which it will take you to the correct forms.
+Candidates' marks for Paper 3 Coursework Investigation must be recorded on the Individual Candidate Record Card produced by Cambridge International.
+These forms, and the instructions for completing them, may be downloaded from www.cambridgeinternational.org/samples.
+The database will ask you for the syllabus code (i.e. 7096) and your centre number, after which it will take you to the correct forms.
 Follow the instructions when completing each form.